This article offers a Group Communication Definition, Elements, Examples, Importance, and Barriers.

 - Furthermore, most other cultures are backward when compared with my culture.

-- For example, Have you ever been insulted by someone who implies that their religious beliefs are “true,” whereas yours are not?
+- For example, have you ever been insulted by someone who implies that their religious beliefs are “true,” whereas yours are not?

-- For instance, Have you been disrespected by someone who believes that his traditions, language, or music preferences are “better” than yours?
+- For instance, have you been disrespected by someone who believes that his traditions, language, or music preferences are “better” than yours?

 2. Stereotyping